-- Eve No Jikan and Aquatic Language both feature the Three Laws and the robots who bend them a little.
+- Time of Eve and Aquatic Language both feature the Three Laws and the robots who bend them a little.

 - Averted in the Chobits manga when Hideki asks the wife of the man who created Persocoms why he didn't just call them "Robots."
 Her reply was that he didn't want them to be associated with, and thus bound by, the Three Laws.

 - Ghost in The Shell: Innocence mentions Moral Code #3: Maintain existence without inflicting injury on humans.
-But gynoids are subverting the law by creating deliberate malfunctions in their own software.
+Gynoids are defying the law by creating deliberate malfunctions in their own software.

 - In one short arc of Ah!
 My Goddess, one of Keiichi's instructors attempts to dismantle Banpei and Sigel for research purposes (Skuld had made them capable of walking on two legs, which he had not been able to do with his own designs).
 Once they escape his trap, the professor asks if they know about the Three Laws of Robotics.
 They don't.
 He doesn't die, but they do rough him up and strap him to a table in a way that makes it look like he'd been decapitated and his head stuck on one of his own robots.

 - The Humongous Mecha of Linebarrels of Iron are normally this, aside from a slight difference in priorities between the first and second laws.
 In fact, this is the justification for them having pilots, despite being equipped with relatively complex AI.
 The Laws are hard-coded into them and thus they are only militarily useful when they have a Human with them to pull the trigger.
 Their aversion to killing is so great, in fact, that if one accidentally kills somebody (as things whose very footsteps can make buildings collapse are wont to do) they're compelled to use their advanced technology to bring them back to life.